haaarshsingh/kmenu/packages/kmenu/README.md

 | loadingState       | Whether or not the data is currently loading | boolean      | ✅       |
 | placeholder        | The placeholder text on this particular menu | string       | ✅       |

 The index is the index of this menu—if you only have a single menu, set this to one.
 This number is used for opening and closing multiple menus, whenever you want to open a sub menu simply use the `setOpen` command and input the index of the menu you'd like to open.
-For more information on this, see [nested menus](https://kmenu.hxrsh.in/docs/features/nested-menus).

 #### useCommands

 After you define your components, you must input them into the `useCommands` hook.
-Learn more about it [here](https://kmenu.hxrsh.in/docs/hooks/usecommands-hook).

 ```tsx:CommandMenu.tsx
 export default () => {